-As mentioned earlier in this ebook, VLACS students have the ability to get creative with course selection thanks to the various flexible learning journeys included within the curriculum.
+As mentioned earlier in this ebook, VLACS students have the ability to get creative with course selection thanks to the various flexible learning options included within in the curriculum.

-Learning journeys differ in presentation and appearance, but are all designed to help students achieve their academic goals.
+These learning options differ in presentation and appearance, but are all designed to help students achieve their academic goals.
 For instance: